Stanford-Peng/GovHack-DynamicPricing/FlexiTrip.md

  FlexiTrip provides ability for Commuters and Government to have Dynamic Pricing Model in place for public transport.

- The Dynamic Pricing Model helps Governments set the Pricing based on the Historical
+ The Dynamic Pricing Model helps Governments set the Pricing based on the Historical Data as well as Near Real Time Occupancy Data .
+It also helps Government to update the Pricing Model during the Promotional Events.

 ### Overall SubSytem View